tastybug/zettelkasten/catalog/vault.md

 ```

 #### KV `v1` vs `v2`: don't trip over `/data/`
 Watch out: there is a v1 KV engine and a v2 KV engine.
-They differ insofar the v2 allows for more finegrained ACLs.
+They differ insofar the v2 allows for more finegrained ACLs and it offers versioning.
 It is however confusing that when configuring paths for a v2, you need to remember to add a `/path` in between:

 ```
 path "secret/data/dev/foo" {